kamshory/MusicProductionManager/README.md

 ## Karaoke

 Karaoke is a feature that vocalists can use while practicing.
 Features can be accessed in both desktop and mobile mode using smartphones and tablets.
+Users can choose to listen to music in its entirety in mp3 format or just vocal tones.
+In parts where vocal tones cannot be heard clearly when listened to in mp3 format, this feature is very helpful for vocalists when practicing vocals.

 ## Sound Recorder